353 (number): In mathematics

 In a seven-team round robin tournament, there are 353 combinatorially distinct outcomes in which no subset of teams wins all its games against the teams outside the subset; mathematically, there are 353 strongly connected tournaments on seven nodes.

 353 is one of the solutions to the stamp folding problem: there are exactly 353 ways to fold a strip of eight blank stamps into a single flat pile of stamps.

-353 in Mertens Function returns 0.
+353 is a zero of Mertens Function.

 353 is an index of a prime Lucas number.

-In other fields

-353 is the international calling code for Republic of Ireland.